komiyx/TailwindsFitnessWebsite/README.md

 # TailwindsFitnessWebsite
-Designed components built with html, javascript.
+Designed components built with html, javascript and main focus on Tailwinds Css.

-### Tailwinds Css

 ## Demo